 Are You Energy Literate?

-Natural Resources Read about how Fort St. John, BC, is billing itself as the energy capital of the province and is working to improve energy literacy for all Canadians.
+Development and Innovation Read about how Fort St. John, BC, is billing itself as the energy capital of the province and is working to improve energy literacy for all Canadians.

 Imagine for a moment if the lights went dim on Canada's energy sector.
 The impact would be immediately visible — not only in regards to significant job loss but also through a deterioration in the quality of life we have all come to enjoy.
 This is why the community of Fort St. John, BC, is billing itself as the energy capital of the province and is working to improve energy literacy, so Canadians can develop a greater appreciation and understanding of the energy sector.